Winterflower/winterflower.github.io/_posts/2020-07-05-pickled-heart.md

 the moonlight had shifted
 and your form was nothing
 but a gnarly shadow praying on the hope of lonely hearts.

+_If you like my writing, please consider [subscribing to my newsletter](https://tinyletter.com/winterflower).
+It would mean a lot to me!_